toharhy/IPlugin/README.md

 ###Set up
 Setting up is no probelm at all with the Running Cat preloader  plugin!
-Start by downloading ["RunnigCat files. zip"] and copy the js, css, and image files to your directory.
+Start by downloading [RunnigCat files. zip](http://tohar.io/IPlugin/RunningCatPlugin.zip) and copy the js, css, and image files to your directory.
 Make sure that they all reside in your RunningCat folder.
 Following the download, copy the links below to locate all your files in your directory.